-The option to do that is at the bottom here, where it says share screen.
-So go ahead and click that.
+The option to do that is at the bottom here, where it says share screen, go ahead and click that.
 And once you click on that, you’ll be able to choose between the different screen-sharing options.

-So the first option that you have is if you’ve got multiple monitors, you can share your screen on either monitor.
-So you can choose screen one or screen two.
+The first option that you have is if you’ve got multiple monitors, you can share your screen on either monitor, you can choose screen one or screen two.

 And if you have more screens that will appear here, you can also choose an application window.
-So if you’ve got perhaps a keynote presentation or you’ve got a particular app that you want to share, you can choose that from this section here.
+If you’ve got perhaps a keynote presentation or you’ve got a particular app that you want to share, you can choose that from this section here.

 In particular, I’m going to share a keynote.
 I’ve selected that here.
-So once you’ve selected whichever thing that you want to share, you want to then click on, share, this blue button here.
+Once you’ve selected whichever thing that you want to share, you want to then click on, share, this blue button here.

-So go ahead and click that.
+Go ahead and click that.
 And now I can see a couple of things have happened.
-So StreamYard has added it to the screen for me so I can see it right here.
+StreamYard has added it to the screen for me so I can see it right here.

 I would know that StreamYard is sharing it because they have this StreamYard is sharing a window, little section here.
 And this I can move around.
 Now, I can do a couple of things with the screen-share option.
-So just underneath the video, I can play with the layout.
+Just underneath the video, I can play with the layout.

-So at the moment it’s got me in this small little picture and picture top of feel, and then the screen share enlarger.
+At the moment it’s got me in this small little picture and picture top of feel, and then the screen share enlarger.
 If I click on the one next to it, it changes the layout.
-So it’s completely just what I’m sharing on the screen.
+It’s completely just what I’m sharing on the screen.

-So that is as simple as it is to share your screen using StreamYard.
+That is as simple as it is to share your screen using StreamYard.
 Now, the thing that you can do with this as well.
-So let’s say that you’re presenting during a live stream and you’ve finished presenting.
+Let’s say that you’re presenting during a live stream and you’ve finished presenting.
 If you click on the little screen-share option at the bottom here, what that allows you to do is that you can remove it altogether from the live stream.

-So that’s really cool.
-So you can present, and once you’ve presented, you can stop the screen share and get back to the live stream presenting that you are actually doing.
-So another feature of sharing a screen in StreamYard is that you can actually open videos via a browser and play them during the live stream.
+That’s really cool, you can present, and once you’ve presented, you can stop the screen share and get back to the live stream presenting that you are actually doing.
+Another feature of sharing a screen in StreamYard is that you can actually open videos via a browser and play them during the live stream.

-So in StreamYard, you are able to upload videos, video clips here, but there is a restriction that can only be a hundred megabytes.
+In StreamYard, you are able to upload videos, video clips here, but there is a restriction that can only be a hundred megabytes.
 And the maximum length is five minutes.
-So what you can do is you can actually open a video that’s an MP4 file in a Chrome tab.
+What you can do is you can actually open a video that’s an MP4 file in a Chrome tab.

-So you can do that really easily.
-So I’m going to drag an MP4 video that I have on my desktop, over to my browser here.
+You can do that really easily.
+I’m going to drag an MP4 video that I have on my desktop, over to my browser here.
 And then as you can see, the video is playing here.
 Now, how do I actually play this video on the actual live stream?

 And I’m going to click on that video tab that’s open, and then I’m going to select share audio ’cause this will allow me to play the sound that’s coming through on that video, through the live stream.

-So that’s a really cool way that you can actually use the screen-share option to play videos through StreamYard.
-So now I’m going to click share, and it’s actually playing the video on the live stream here, as you can see.
-So that’s really cool.
+That’s a really cool way that you can actually use the screen-share option to play videos through StreamYard.
+Now I’m going to click share, and it’s actually playing the video on the live stream here, as you can see.
+That’s really cool.